-Recent migrants (new Aussies) can practice their English, chat about what they want some help to resolve, or just mix with locals rather than always migrants from their home country.
-Our 'Chat 2 Belong' group helps new Aussies really feel they belong more quickly.
+Each month, recent migrants (new Aussies) can practice their English or chat about things they'd like help to resolve while mixing with locals instead of only migrants from their home country.
+Our 'Chat 2 Belong' group helps new Aussies more quickly feel they really belong.

 In August, our Club took a day out with a SteamRanger ride from Mt Barker via Strathalbyn to Goolwa for a lazy lunch and mooch around... life's tough, yes?

-Every few weeks, club members pitch in to prepare, pack and distribute 50-70 evening meals to Adelaide's homeless or disadvantaged in the city.
+Every 3 weeks, club members pitch in to prepare, pack and distribute 50-70 evening meals for the city's homeless or disadvantaged.

 Catherine House supports distressed women with crisis or long term accommodation.
 We've been landscaping some of their properties in many working bees over a few years now.